huntercole25/HuntersToolbox/README.md

 -   **MultiMerge -** Behaves in the same way as base R's `merge` function, but allows users to specify three or more tables to merge.

+-   **PlotDate -** Use this function to round Date class values down to the first date of the month or year.

 -   **theme_PREM -** A simple and elegant ggplot2 theme.

+-   **TimeChr -** This function extracts the hour, minute and second values from a POSIX class object, separates these values with colons, and adds leading zeros as necessary.

 -   **WKT_Trunc -** Decreases the number of decimal points associated with WKT coordinate strings.